 Treen Peak South Route

-From the lake, we went directly up the south face.
-But we stayed close to the trees.
-So we could avoid the open slopes whenever possible.
-Slowly, we made it up to the 5500′ notch by the protruding rock on the south ridge.
+We went straight up the south from the lake while hugging the trees.
+I wanted to avoid the open terrain whenever possible.
+Slowly, we moved to the 5500′ notch by the protruding rock on the south ridge.

 See more trip photos here.